g-plane/markup_fmt/README.md

 We've provided [dprint](https://dprint.dev/) integration.

-This plugin only formats HTML syntax of your HTML, Vue, Svelte, Astro, Angular, Jinja, Twig, Nunjucks and Vento files.
+This plugin only formats HTML syntax of your HTML, Vue, Svelte, Astro, Angular, Jinja, Twig, Nunjucks, Vento and XML files.
 You also need other dprint plugins to format the code in `<script>` and `<style>` tags.
 You can use [dprint-plugin-typescript](https://github.com/dprint/dprint-plugin-typescript) to format TypeScript/JavaScript code and [Malva](https://github.com/g-plane/malva) to format CSS/SCSS/Sass/Less code.